House debt ceiling vote nears to avert default with Biden and McCarthy both confident of passage

 “There’s going to be a reckoning,” said Rep. Chip Roy of Texas.

-Biden was speaking directly to lawmakers, making more than 100 calls, the White House said.
+Biden was speaking directly to lawmakers, making calls from the White House.

 The nonpartisan Congressional Budget Office said the spending restrictions in the package would reduce deficits by $1.5 trillion over the decade, a top goal for the Republicans trying to curb the debt load.